The Meaning of Discounted Cash Flow (DCF), Net Present Value (NPV), and Time Value of Money Concepts

 Example: Comparing competing investments with NPV.

 Consider two competing investments in computer equipment.
 Each calls for an initial cash outlay of $100, and each returns a total a $200 over the next 5 years making net gain of $100.
-But the timing of the returns is different, as shown in the table below (Case A and Case B), and therefore the present value of each year’s return is different.
+But the timing of the returns is different, as shown in the table below (Case Alpha and Case Beta), and therefore the present value of each year’s return is different.
 The sum of each investment’s present values is called the discounted cash flow (DCF) or net present value (NPV).
 Using a 10% discount rate again, we find:

 |Net Cash Flow||Present Value||Net Cash Flow||Present Value|